 The final rule on public charge treats each of the following negatively in a public charge decision: earning less than 125% of the federal poverty level; being a child or a senior; or having certain health conditions, limited English ability, less than a high school education, a poor credit history, and other factors.
 It also expands the number of public benefits considered when making decisions about a person’s immigration status.
-The final rule is being challenged in court, but if it is not blocked by a court it will take effect on October 15, 2019.

 What Does the Final Rule on Public Charge Say About Use of Public Benefits?

 As part of the totality of circumstances test, application for or receipt of certain public benefits for more than 12 months within any 36-month period is considered as a heavily weighted negative factor.
 The public benefits that can be considered under the final rule are: